Important Information for 2020 & 2021 travelers

 One of the great things about a camper is that you can cook yourself.
 You can go shopping in the local stores and profit from far better rates then going to a Restaurant.

-Iceland is open and no Quarantine needed
+Iceland is safe and Quarantine needed

 Our vehicles are rented out 13 days average to 5 -8 customers per year.
 In a Hotel the guest change daily or 75 – 104 times during the same period.
 Needless to say a camper is a great way to travel.